BafanaMadume/POWERBI/README.md

 ## WORK WITH DIMENSIONS
 * When building a star schema, you will have dimension and fact tables.
 Fact tables contain information about events such as sales orders, shipping dates, resellers, and suppliers.
 *  Dimension tables store details about business entities, such as products or time, and are connected back to fact tables through a relationship.

+## Hierarchies

+When you are building visuals, Power BI automatically enters values of the date type as a hierarchy

+#